 The world is a global marketplace, and customers have no boundaries when it comes to shopping.
-Every package will be carefully delivered by one of the numerous carriers operating locally and globally to let buyers have the orders safe and sound, on time and without hassle.
+Every package is carefully delivered by one of our numerous carriers operating locally and globally, giving buyers their orders safe and sound, on time and without hassle.

-If you wish to know, “How can I track my shipment?”, then the easiest method is by using the post mail tracking number.
+If you want to know, “How can I track my shipment?”, the easiest way is to use the post mail tracking number.
 In most cases, this number will be provided to you in the shipping confirmation document.

 Study it carefully to find a long number (usually between 10 and 30 numbers in a row).
 This is the unique ID of your parcel from which you can conduct online tracking.

 You can receive information about the shipper from the parcel’s sender; it is usually indicated on the shipping confirmation.
 The post tracking number does not indicate it as it only contains data about the country from which the shipment departed.